FREQUENTLY ASKED QUESTIONS

 not fit into the cart?

-A No additional garbage cans or bags should be placed out for collection.
+A No additional garbage cans or bags should be placed out for collection on or beside the garbage cart.

 program, you may reduce the amount of garbage produced.
 In the